humnasul/mcBerryCow/README.md

 # mcBerryCow
-source files for creating a modeled strawberry cow in minecraft!!
+Source files for creating a modeled strawberry cow in Minecraft!!
+Summer 2023 around June - I decided I wanted to make a Strawberry/Pink Cow in Minecraft :)
+Using MCreator, Blockbench, IntelliJ IDEA!!